Taking Care of Business (film)

-Taking Care of Business (released theatrically in the United Kingdom as Filofax) is a 1990 American comedy film directed by Arthur Hiller and starring James Belushi and Charles Grodin.
-It is named after the song of the same name by Randy Bachman, recorded by the Canadian rock group Bachman–Turner Overdrive.
-The film is also known for being the first screenplay work written by J. J. Abrams, who later went on to make several blockbuster films, including Super 8 and Star Wars: The Force Awakens.
+Taking Care of Business (theatrically released in the United Kingdom as Filofax) is a 1990 American comedy film directed by Arthur Hiller and starring James Belushi and Charles Grodin.
+It is named after the song by Randy Bachman, recorded by the Canadian rock group Bachman–Turner Overdrive.
+The film is also known for being the first screenplay written by J. J. Abrams, who would make several blockbuster films, including Super 8 and Star Wars: The Force Awakens.

-The film follows a work-obsessed businessman who loses his Filofax, which is found by a recent prison escapee, who assumes his identity, moves into his home and proceeds to mess up his business dealings.
+The film follows a work-obsessed businessman who loses his Filofax, which is found by a recent prison escapee who assumes his identity, moves into his home, and proceeds to mess up his business dealings.